There are many interesting communities surrounding Detroit; one in particular that I was rather curious about was Jackson.

 Ella Sharp Museum

 Visiting the Ella Sharp Museum was such a treat.
-I absolutely loved the diversity of exhibits, from World War II photographs and memorabilia from many Jackson residents who served in the war, to beautiful Tiffany stained glass panels and an exceptional antique clocks exhibit.
-Be sure to check out their online calendar as there are many changing exhibitions.
+I absolutely loved the diversity of exhibits, including World War II photographs and memorabilia from many Jackson residents who served in the war, beautiful Tiffany stained-glass panels and an exceptional antique clocks exhibit.
+Be sure to check out the online calendar as there are many changing exhibitions.
 It’s a great venue for families to check out.